 "The faculty and academic departments are responsible for developing the academic programs which the library supports, and, in conjunction with the librarians, for developing viable library collections.
 It is the librarians' responsibility, however, to meet the information needs of the college community and to maintain balance throughout the entire collection ...
 Faculty involvement in the process of materials selection is critically important.
 Individual faculty members are relied upon as subject experts, and it is hoped that they and the librarians will act in liaison to select appropriate materials and to weed the collection of unwanted materials.
 Faculty members should consider their subject research and course needs, and the general needs of the collection, within the discipline as a whole, in related disciplines, and in interdisciplinary areas where they might have expertise."
 RichLyn Library Collection Development Policy, 1994.

 Orders from faculty may be submitted to the Library Secretary from June 1 until the middle of February.
-We accept orders by campus mail, email or by using the Order Request Form found on the My Huntington Portal.
+We accept orders by campus mail, email or by using the Order Request Form.
 When submitting orders please include the following information:

 - Date of Publication

 - Edition (if available)

 Faculty are encouraged to consult Choice Review Online to assist in selection and for reviews of academic books, electronic media, and Internet resources.

 Students are encouraged to submit request for consideration.
 You may use the Order Request Form.

 The library accepts gifts of any library materials which contribute to library service at Huntington University.
 Materials not added to the collection will be disposed of as the librarians choose.
 Please contact the Director of Library Services to donate items to the Library.
 The Library is not legally authorized to appraise donations.
 Those wishing to donate rare or unique material for Special Collections or University Archives please contact the Director of the United Brethren Historical Center.